 - Oracle9i release 2 or earlier, and Oracle9iAS release 1 - Apache JServ is not shipped with this release of Oracle HTTP Server, nor does this release support Apache JServ.
 Because Apache JServ is not supported, the mod\oprocmgr module is not loaded in the default configuration. - In this release, mod\oss1, which Oracle developed, replaces mod\ss1. - The apachect1 utility is no longer supported for starting, stopping, or restarting Oracle HTTP Server.
-You must use Oracle Process Manager and Notification server (OPMN) to start, stop, or restart Oracle HTTP Server.
+You must use OPMN to start, stop, or restart Oracle HTTP Server.

-- "Step 9: Migrating Your Server Certificate and Private Key" on page 4-6 for more information about migrating SSL certificates to the format required by mod\ossl - "Enabling the High Availablity Features of Oracle HTTP Server" on page 4-10 for more information about using Oracle Process Manager and Notification server - Oracle9iAS release 2 or later - You cannot configure the standalone release of Oracle HTTP Server in an Oracle9iAS or Oracle Application Server 10g cluster. - For this reason, you cannot use the dcmctl utility to start, stop, or restart processes associated with this release of Oracle HTTP Server. - You cannot use the Oracle Enterprise Manager Application Server Control to administer this release of Oracle HTTP Server.
+- Step 9: Migrating Your Server Certificate and Private Key for more information about migrating SSL certificates to the format required by mod\ossl - Enabling the High Availability Features of Oracle HTTP Server for more information about using OPMN - Oracle9iAS release 2 or later - You cannot configure the standalone release of Oracle HTTP Server in an Oracle9iAS or Oracle Application Server 10g cluster. - For this reason, you cannot use the dcmctl utility to start, stop, or restart processes associated with this release of Oracle HTTP Server. - You cannot use the Oracle Enterprise Manager Application Server Control to administer this release of Oracle HTTP Server.